-- Air filter(s) are not supplied and must be installed in the return air system by the installer. - All return air must pass through the filters before entering the unit.
-NOTE: It is important that all filters be kept clean and replaced frequently to ensure proper operation of unit.
-Dirty or clogged filters will reduce the efficiency of the unit and result in unit shutdowns. - Air filter pressure drop must not exceed 0.08 inches WC.
-When replacing the air filters, a suitable air filter must be installed upstream of the evaporator coil of the return air system. - Downflow Installations require an internal filter accessory kit to be installed. - Horizontal Installations require the air filter system be installed in the return air ductwork.
+- An air filter is not supplied with this package unit as shipped from the factory.
+The installer must provide a high velocity filter that is appropriately sized to the return air duct opening or internal filter rack.
+The filters must comply with ANSI/UL 900 or CAN/ULC-S111. - Horizontal installations require the air filter system be installed in the return air ductwork. - For recommended external filter sizes, refer to Table 2 (page 12) under Heat Pump Maintenance - All return air must pass through the filters before entering the evaporator coil.
+It is important that all filters be kept clean and replaced frequently to ensure proper operation of unit.
+Dirty or clogged filters will reduce the efficiency of the unit and result in unit shutdowns. - Air filter pressure drop is recommended not to exceed 0.08 inches WC. - Single phase downflow applications require either a Nortek internal filter kit be used, or an air filter system be installed in the return air ductwork.
+See Table 2 for specific unit model and filter sizes. - Horizontal installations require the air filter system be installed in the return air ductwork.